Types of Paragraphs in Essay or Academic Writing: With Examples

 Also, evidence in the form of quotations from the literature must be used.
 The first sentence is the thesis statement of the paragraph which should include the title of the work and the author’s name.

-The sentences that then follow develop ideas using the evidence gotten from the literature and discuss it to show how it relates to the thesis.
-The more the points to support your main idea the better.
+The sentences that then follow develop ideas using the evidence obtained from the literature and discuss it to show how it relates to the thesis.
+The more points to support your main idea the better.
 The last sentence should be the conclusion and it must sum up the thesis and evidence provided.
 The writer must always choose a specific aspect of a text so that they can refer back to the literature to examine it.